craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Timeline.md

 title: The [[Second Invasion of Orcus]]...
 content:

 Throughout the material planes, a dark hum permiates the Weave.
 A casket unsealed.
 An idea revived.
-A doom begins to loom.
+A doom begins to loom. [[Qiell Tilemundon]] gains access to the Worldbinding of the Abyss.

+date: 106AF
+title:
+content:

 ```